10 Masterful Email Marketing Campaign Examples

 The key to their successful email marketing campaigns has been personalization.
 As they reach customers across the world, they send millions of emails targeting the specific interests and tastes of people on their email list with matching content and offers.

-In the example below, Adidas uses minimal text in making recommendations specific to shoppers, and there’s no mention of pricing anywhere in the email.
+In this example, Adidas uses minimal text in making recommendations specific to shoppers, and there's no mention of pricing anywhere in the email.
 It relies on the product image to draw the customer in and pique their interest in this promotional email.

 Uber